Furrman/ArchidektProxyPrinter/README.md

 ## Limitation

-- Download tokens not supported (Archidekt is not supporting tokens https://archidekt.com/forum/thread/884003/1 )
 - Download selected cards in specific language not supported (Archidekt does not support card language selection)
 - Custom cards are not supported (Archidekt does not support unofficial cards)
 - Foil version of non unique card arts are not supported (Scryfall API that provide high quality foil card images except etched foil and unique foiled arts)